mabur/mang_lang/readme.md

 # Mang Lang

 Mang Lang is an experimental minimalistic programming language.
-It explores how to make a language as minimalistic as possible, while still being useful.
-What are the essential building blocks needed for programming?
-How can we design a minimal language that is easy to learn and easy to interpret/compile?
+Its primary goal is to be a simple and minimal language that is easy to implement and interpret.
+Mang lang is similar to the [Json](https://www.json.org/) data format, but with a minimal set of programming primitives added:
+* References to entries in dictionaries
+* If-then-else conditionals
+* First class functions

 Mang lang is a purely functional and interpreted language.
 It takes source code written in Mang lang and evaluates it: